diffix/reference/docs/led-issues.md

 ## Solution

 The solution is to add a new type of noise layer that is used whenever a condition is determined to be LE.
 We'll call it the LE noise layer.
 The LE noise layer is applied to every non-LE condition.
+(In other words, every LE condition has a separate noise layer for every NLE condition.)

+> TODO: Find ways to reduce the number of LE noise layers, otherwise we end up with a number of noise layers equal to the product of NLE and LE conditions.

 The LE noise layer is seeded as follows:

-`[static_condition_materials, LE_static_condition_materials]`
+`[NLE_static_condition_materials, LE_static_condition_materials]`

 Where:

-* The `static_condition_materials` are the same seed materials used for normal static conditions
+* The `NLE_static_condition_materials` are the same seed materials used for normal static conditions
 * The `LE_static_condition_materials` are the static seed materials for the LE condition itself

 ### Multi-sample JOIN attack